maainul/python3_object_oriented_programming/README.md

     # store the next available id for all new notes

     class Note:
-        '''Represent a note in the notebook.Match aganinst a string in search and store tags for each note.''' def __init__(self,memo,tags=''):
+        '''Represent a note in the notebook.Match against a string in search and store tags for each note.''' def __init__(self,memo,tags=''):
             '''initialization a note with memo and optional space-separated tags.Automatically set the notes
             creation date and a unique id.'''
             self.memo = memo
             self.tags = tags
             self.creation_date = datetime.date.today()
             global last_id
             last_id += 1
             self.id = last_id

         def match(self,filter):
             '''Determine if this note matches the filter text.Return true if it matches,False otherwise.
-            Search is case sensative and matches both text and tags.''' return filter in self.memo or filter in self.tags
+            Search is case sensetive and matches both text and tags.''' return filter in self.memo or filter in self.tags

     class Notebook: